Apache Spark monitoring in Dynatrace provides insight into the resource usage, job status, and performance of Spark Standalone clusters.

 With Spark monitoring enabled globally, Dynatrace automatically collects Spark metrics whenever a new host running Spark is detected in your environment.

 Viewing Spark monitoring insights

-- In the navigation menu, select Technologies.
+- In the Dynatrace menu, go to Technologies.

 - To view cluster metrics, expand the Details section of the Spark process group.

-- Click the Process group details button.
+- Select Process group details.